w3c/secure-payment-confirmation/scope.md

 The above benefits are grounded in a small number of unique API features:

-* **Browser-native UX for transaction confirmation**.
-The browser provides a consistent and efficient authentication UX across merchant sites.
-Note: The architecture should support display of transaction confirmation details by authenticators.
+* **Browser-native UX for payment confirmation**.
+The browser (or secure hardware) provides a consistent and efficient authentication UX across merchant sites.

 * **Cryptographic evidence**.
-Transaction confirmation generates cryptographic evidence of the user's confirmation of transaction details.
+Payment confirmation generates cryptographic evidence of the user's confirmation of payment details.

 * **Cross-origin authentication**.
 With FIDO, the Relying Party that